 Variable consideration to be included in the transaction price is estimated using the expected value method.
 Variable consideration is included in the transaction price if it is probable that a significant future reversal of cumulative revenue under the contract will not occur.
 Revenues from CRA's consulting services are recorded at the net transaction price, which includes estimates of variable consideration for which reserves are established.
 Variable consideration reserves are based on specific price concessions and those expected to be extended to CRA clients estimated by CRA's historical realization rates.
 Reserves for variable consideration are recorded as a component of the allowances for accounts receivable and unbilled services on the consolidated balance sheets.
 Actual amounts of consideration ultimately received may differ from CRA's estimates.
-If actual results in the future vary from its estimates, CRA adjusts these estimates in the period such variances become known.
-Adjustments to the reserves for variable consideration are included in revenues on the consolidated statement of operations.
+If actual results in the future vary from its estimates of the reserves for variable consideration are included in revenues on the consolidated statement of operations.